-- 1. People and communities should be actively involved in identifying challenges, setting strategic goals, and co-designing smart city solutions. - 2.
-Transparent communication with open and timely information sharing with residents and communities on goals, progress, performance and outcomes of smart city initiatives is needed to foster trust and ensure accountability. - Equipping communities with the necessary skills, tools and resources to engage meaningfully in decision-making and co-creation processes is key for inclusive participation. - 4.
-Establishing feedback mechanisms and impact assessments ensures that community input shapes policy decisions and project implementation. - 5.
-Collaboration across stakeholders should be promoted to encourage diverse and equal participation, ensuring smart city solutions are inclusive, responsive, and community driven.
+- People and communities should beare actively involved in identifying challenges, providing input to setting strategic goals setting, and co-designing smart city solutions from the inception phase. - Transparent communication with open and timely information sharing with residents and communities on goals, progress, performance and outcomes of smart city initiatives is needed to foster trust and ensure accountability. - Equipping communities with the necessary skills, tools and resources to engage meaningfully in smart city related decision-making and co-creation processes is key for inclusive participationfostering long-term sustainable change.